2/28/2018 0 Comments

 3. Your employer is not responsible for notifying you or your family about its life insurance benefits.
 They are simply not required to.
 It is your responsibility to make sure that your family has all of the information needed to successfully submit a life insurance claim.
 It is your duty to make sure that your loved ones are aware of and familiar with the process required to receive payment in the event of your death.
 Another misconception is that because you are employed, you are automatically entitled to take advantage of your employer’s life insurance benefits.
 Sadly, many expectant “beneficiaries” are rudely awaked upon learning that their loved ones were not covered by their employers plans because they did not “qualify” for some reason or another.
 This is often discovered when attempting to make funeral arrangements.
 If you cannot answer the following questions you seriously need to read 4 Steps to Confirming Life Insurance Benefits with Your Employer

-Joél Simone Anthony, also known as ‘The Grave Woman,’ is a graduate of the Gupton Jones College of Funeral Service in Atlanta, Georgia.
+Joél Simone Anthony, also known as ‘The Grave Woman,’ is a licensed funeral director and embalmer.
 She is dedicated to eliminating misconceptions about post-life preparation while stimulating an open, honest and straight forward discussion about death.
-You can submit your comments, questions and requests to firstname.lastname@example.org or by using the contact page.
+You can submit your comments, questions and requests to email@example.com or by using our contact page.